Christ Church, Albany Street: Anglican church

 It was built as an Anglican church to serve the largely working class district of Cumberland Market.
 Consecrated on 13 July 1837, it established itself firmly within the high church Oxford Movement.
 Its first incumbent, William Dodsworth, previously of the Margaret Street Chapel, resigned on his conversion to Roman Catholicism.

 On the recommendation of the painter William Collins R.A, a copy of Raphael's Transfiguration by Thomas Brigstocke was purchased as an altarpiece.
 Alterations were made to the church between 1839 and 1843 by the architect R.C.
 Carpenter, and further changes, including the installation of an elaborate inlaid marble floor, were made in 1867 by William Butterfield.

-Christ Church was frequented by Christina Rossetti who lived in Albany Street for a couple of years.
-Her brother Dante Gabriel Rossetti produced a stained-glass window depicting the Sermon on the Mount for the church (a second version is elsewhere).
+Christina Rossetti lived on Albany Street for a couple of years and attended the church.
+Her brother Dante Gabriel Rossetti produced a stained-glass window depicting the Sermon on the Mount for the church, a reproduction of one at All Saints Church, Selsley.

+The current home of the cathedral, the Maria Assumpta Chapel, a Roman Catholic convent chapel in South Kensington.

 A school grew up on Redhill Street near the church, called Christ Church Primary School.
 On 26 January 1950 the funeral service of George Orwell, was held at the church, as it was near to both Middlesex Hospital where he died and BBC Broadcasting House, where he worked.
+The church was designated a Grade II* listed building on 10 June 1954.

 In 1974, the Albany Consort, an early music group, was founded at the church.

-The church was designated a Grade II* listed building on 10 June 1954.

 Orthodox cathedral

-In 1989 Christ Church ceased to be a place of Anglican worship and became St George's Cathedral.
+In 1989 Christ Church ceased to be a place of Anglican worship (with its parish merged back into its daughter church of St Mary Magdalene Munster Square) and became St George's Cathedral.
+A new roof was built in 2000.

+In 2023, after more than 30 years, the church's poor state of maintenance led to it being permanently closed, with the seat of the Metropolitan Bishop moved to St George Orthodox Antiochan parish in Kensington.
 With St Botolph-without-Bishopsgate in the City of London it is one of two Antiochan churches in London.
-A new roof was built in 2000.

-In 2023, after more than 30 years, the church had to be permanently closed, with the seat of the Metropolitan Bishop moved to St George Orthodox Antiochan parish in Kensington.